Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.5">6.2.5. dimension\_types</a>

 * Description: a list of three integers.
 For each of the three directions indicated by the three lattice vectors (see property `lattice_vectors`) this list indicates if that direction is periodic (value 1) or non-periodic (value 0).
-Note: each periodicity direction is *not* one of the Cartesian x, y, z directions but the directions specified by the `lattice_vectors`.
+Note: the elements in this list each refer to the direction of the corresponding entry in `lattice_vectors` and *not* the Cartesian x, y, z directions.
 * Requirements:
   * This property is REQUIRED.
   * it MUST be a list of length 3.